 Example 2 covers the eight bar B section, beginning on bar 11.
 It has some even longer ‘Cycle of Fifths’ chains and a more basic harmonic structure.

+Monk has a very distinctive piano style.
+It always sounds to me like he is showing you how the song goes.
+He emphasizes and lingers on the parts he likes a lot.
+This is a great approach for us all to adopt – put the music first.
+People want to listen to the music; they dont need to hear how great you are.
 Try these techniques when practicing ‘Reflections’: (1) Avoid the sustain pedal except for very specific reasons.
 Listen to how he uses the pedal to hold parts of a chord while other notes fad.
 (2) Monk loves an exposed minor second.
 At times he leans right into them; at other time he uses a quickly pulls off one of the notes letting the other note sound.
 (3) The rhythm is elastic, even when he is in a group setting.
 He achieves this with forceful and logical phrasing.
+Remember, savour the composition and the listener will savour it with you.

 Monk uses a VI chord (F) in the first bar It has an exposed tritone (b5 on top) which adds lots of tension.
 He bridges this with an E chord which moves nicely to the II chord (Bb).

+Sometimes he even bridges the Ab to the F with a passing Gb chord.
 Tip: when improvising on these changes, just treat the opening as a straight I – VI – II passage.
 Try improvising over the shell left hand notes in the examples.